 Bankruptcies data from 2020 could be biased by a number of factors.
 First, the social distancing mechanisms may have affected filing rates, both for the court systems and debtors.
-If business owners are unable to connect with lawyers or face difficulties submitting electronic filings, this could lead to filing delays that would show up as higher filings later in the data.
-At the same time, courts' ability to take on cases might be affected by State restrictions.
-It is unclear to what extent these issues will manifest throughout the remainder of the recovery, though they have not yet appeared in the data.
+If business owners were unable to connect with lawyers or face difficulties submitting electronic filings, this could have lead to filing delays that show up as higher filings later in the data.
+At the same time, courts' ability to take on cases might have been affected by State restrictions.